Investment Insights

 While the EGR reflects Prudential’s long term view, Prudential also needs to check that the fund is performing as expected; if not an adjustment may be needed to your clients’ fund value, either up or down.
 These are called Unit Price Adjustments (UPAs) and there are limits which set out when one would be required.

-Keeping clients informed about what’s happening in the companies, sectors and markets that feature in their portfolio through newsletters, emails and workshops helps bring investing to life, and invite a deeper sense of involvement.
+Keeping clients informed about what’s happening in the companies, sectors and markets that feature in their portfolio through newsletters, emails and workshops helps bring investing to life and invite a deeper sense of involvement and long-term focus.
 It can also keep clients better prepared for any market volatility along the way.

-M&G Wealth can support you with weekly market commentary to comprehensive monthly and quarterly reports, and a host of other information to help keep clients engaged.
+M&G can support you with comprehensive market commentary, monthly and quarterly reports, and a host of other information to help keep clients engaged.

-Advisers that are ready to support clients on this journey – with regular assessments of their goals, demonstrations of how investing can support their financial well-being, and steps to ensure clients are completely comfortable with the level of investment risk involved – will be at an advantage as this refocus on investment takes place.
+Advisers who are ready to support clients on this journey with regular assessments of their goals and taking steps to ensure clients remain comfortable with the level of investment risk involved, will be at an advantage and their clients should feel the benefit too.

 For more on how M&G Wealth can help you communicate the value of long-term investing, request a call back here.